 You’ve walked through it, you’ve let Jesus in, and you’ve let others in…satan grips the past…because he doesn’t have the magnitude and power Jesus does! satan tries to grip your past to shape your future, but he has no power to do so.
 Call it out!
 I have literally said out loud the moment those thoughts and pain come into my mind, “satan leave.
 You have no hold on my mind, my heart, my future and my life.”
 And then I always declare Jesus’ name because satan fears His name, because he realizes He’s more powerful.
 I follow it with, “Jesus take over.
 Jesus you’re my healer, Jesus you’re THE power.”
 And to throw a couple more punches I say, “JESUS.
 JESUS.
 JESUS!”

-When I was little and would lay down on my pillow, I would close my eyes and see scary images.
-I remember hating that and being scared to close my eyes.
+When I was little and would lay down on my pillow, I would close my eyes and see scary images like every little kid does at times.
+I remember hating that and being worried to close my eyes.
 So I jumped out of bed and ran to my mom.
 My mom taught me a trick.
 She said, “Tay…you know that the enemy is weak?”
 I looked at her and gave her the answer I assumed she wanted, “yes?”
 She said…”well satan is fearful of Jesus’ name because Jesus is so strong.”
 And I thought to myself, “okay…so now what?”
 And she said, “Tay…when you feel like the enemy is trying to sneak into your thoughts, stand up and stomp and call out to Jesus, ‘Jesus!
 JESUS!’
 And satan will run and flee.”
 As a little kid I thought it was pretty cool because it made it real to me, and made me realize the power of Jesus.
 I’m 22 and in the night when the enemy tries to sneak into my thoughts, I call out to the head of the Army, “JESUS!”
 Inviting Him in to fight the enemy.
 And He does.
 He fights and the enemy flees. satan keeps kicking cause he’s scared of losing that control.
 But we know that Jesus has more power and can knock him out just by one of His followers declaring his name, “Jesus!”

 I feel as if our pain that constantly bubbles over through out our life is pushed way down to create this image as if we have no past or failures.
 And satan has a devious plan to keep returning to that.